investindex/Fund/README.md

 -->
 The stocks in the complex portfolio have a geographic allocation that is close to global market cap weights.
 Value is highly overweighted, and small cap value even more so.
 However, we include nearly all global stocks to some degree with VT.
 We add long-term US Treasury [STRIPS](https://www.investopedia.com/terms/t/treasurystrips.asp), because bonds with minimal credit risk and maximum interest rate risk are the best bonds for diversification of a high-risk portfolio that otherwise holds equities.
 (See [here](https://github.com/investindex/Risk#understanding-bonds-and-their-risks) for explanation of these risks.)
 There are three potential ETFs for this role: [EDV](https://investor.vanguard.com/investment-products/etfs/profile/edv), [GOVZ](https://www.ishares.com/us/products/315911/), and [ZROZ](https://www.pimco.com/en-us/investments/etf/25-year-zero-coupon-us-treasury-index-exchange-traded-fund/).
 Although EDV has the lowest expense ratio, GOVZ and ZROZ have a slightly higher effective [duration](https://www.investopedia.com/terms/d/duration.asp) (which corresponds to interest rate risk).
 The latter two track the same index, but GOVZ wins due to a low share price, which facilitates investing a more precise amount in a small account.
 I also chose [SCHB](https://www.schwabassetmanagement.com/products/schb) over [VTI](https://investor.vanguard.com/investment-products/etfs/profile/vti) because SCHB has a much lower share price.
 Of course, it would be reasonable to choose EDV, ZROZ, or VTI if you want (one might prefer the greater liquidity of EDV and ZROZ).

 See the [section on taxes](https://github.com/investindex/Taxes#the-tax-issue-with-global-funds) for the minor tax incentive to split VT into total US (SCHB) and total international (VXUS) funds in taxable accounts (but _not_ in tax-advantaged accounts).
-The couch potato portfolio deliberately holds the global fund AVGE in a Roth IRA for the same reason.

 &nbsp;